DataDog/system-tests/docs/edit/skip-tests.md

 * `@bug`: The lib does not implement the feature correctly/up to spec
 * `@flaky` (subclass of `bug`): The feature sometimes fails, sometimes passes.
 It's not reliable, so don't run it.
 * `@missing_feature`: The tested feature/behavior does not exist in the library
-* `@incomplete_test`: There is a deficit in the weblog/parametric apps or testing interface that prevents us from validating a feature across different applications.
+* `@incomplete_test_app`: There is a deficit in the weblog/parametric apps or testing interface that prevents us from validating a feature across different applications.

 To skip specific test functions within a test class, use them as in-line decorators (Example below).
 To skip test classes or test files, use the decorator in the library's [manifest file](./manifest.md).